Cultural evolution via iterated learning and communication explains efficient color naming systems: Introduction

 In what follows, we first demonstrate that there exist many possible color naming systems that are highly efficient in the IB sense, but do not closely resemble human systems.
-The existence of such efficient-yet-not-human-like systems is not surprising given that IB is a non-convex optimization problem \shortcite{Tishby-1999,Zaslavsky2018a}, but it may be helpful in understanding how \shortciteA{Chaabouni} achieved high IB efficiency with systems that deviate from human ones.
-We then show that IL, instantiated in communicating neural networks, gravitates toward efficiency and, within the class of efficient systems, gravitates more toward human color naming systems than toward others.
-Finally, we show that iterated learning alone, and communication alone, do not yield that outcome as clearly.
+The fact that there exist such efficient-yet-not-human-like systems is not surprising given that IB is a non-convex optimization problem \shortcite{Tishby-1999,Zaslavsky2018a}, but appreciating the prevalence of such systems may be helpful in understanding how \shortciteA{Chaabouni} achieved high IB efficiency with systems that deviate from human ones.
+We then show that iterated learning, instantiated in communicating neural networks, gravitates toward efficiency and, within the class of efficient systems, gravitates more toward human color naming systems than toward others.
+Finally, we show that iterated learning alone, communication alone, and convexity alone, do not yield that outcome as clearly.
 We conclude that iterated learning and communication jointly provide a plausible explanation of how human color naming systems become efficient.